jscript-panel/jscript-panel.github.io/docs/gallery/smooth-playlist.md

 	`Playback Statistics` will be used.
 Without it, `RATING` tags are written to your files.

-!!! note
-	The features described below require component version `3.4.23` or later.

 ## Features
 - Variable height group headers with album art.
 Right click the header bar or scrollbar to change options/turn off grouping.
 - Cover art or custom image as background supported (including a blur effect).